CantChangeMe/spring-boot-app-composite-primary-key/README.md

 # spring-boot-app-composite-primary-key
-Created this repo to implement composite primary key using hibernate
+Created this repo to implement composite primary key using in sprint boot app.

 #### Dependencies you need:
   1. MySQL to connect to MySQL database.